CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 Peptide Assembly Design (PepAD) is a Monte Carlo (MC)–based algorithm for discovering amyloid-forming peptides that self-assemble into user-defined reference structures [1–3].
 PepAD designs peptide by optimizing the binding affinity within a predefined fibril backbone, which is composed of two stacked β-sheets.

 PepAD allows users to design peptides with specified sequence length, amino acid composition, and positional or compositional constraints.
-During the design process, residues on the peptide backbone are modified through MC moves and evaluated using a physics-based score function that quantifies the peptide self-assembly propensity.
+During the design process, residues on the peptide backbone are modified through MC moves.
+The new sequence is evaluated using a physics-based score function that quantifies the peptide self-assembly propensity.

 To run PepAD, users first need to compile the code in HPC with Intel@ Fortran compiler.
 Then need to provide an initial fibril structure (PDB format) and a text-based input file that defines parameters and constraints.
 PepAD outputs peptide sequences with their corresponding scores, as well as structural files for the top-scoring designs, which can be further used in downstream simulations or experiments.